-Effective Sept 20th 2021, In line with the University's expanding in-person classes and services, the Lemieux Library and McGoldrick Learnings Commons will be relaxing swipe-to-study access and resuming guest and alumni access to borrowing and study spaces in the building.
+Effective Sept 20, 2021, in line with the University's expanding in-person classes and services, the Lemieux Library and McGoldrick Learning Commons will be relaxing swipe-to-study access and resuming guest and alumni access to borrowing and study spaces in the building.
 Late-evening and weekend access will continue be reserved exclusively for current SU students, faculty, and staff, with a valid SU Campus Card.

 24/7 study spaces are available including the Garden Reading Room (1st floor), Byte Café and Bangasser Reading Room (2nd floor), and the Computer Lab (2nd floor).
 Access to 24/7 spaces is limited to current SU students, staff, and faculty.
 An active SU ID card is required to enter the spaces.

-The Library and Learning Commons houses desktop computers in three labs and laptop computers that can be checked out for use within the building.
+The Library and Learning Commons houses three computer labs, and laptops are available for checkout at the 3rd Floor Circulation Desk.
 Computer Labs on the first and second floors are accessible 24/7 to students, faculty and staff with a valid campus ID card.

 Use of these computers is restricted to academic purposes and to Seattle University students, faculty and staff (a Seattle University network ID and password is required).
 Computers are available on a first come, first served basis.

-The purpose of the Group Study Rooms is to enrich and support academics by providing space for self-directed study groups affiliated with Seattle University.
+The purpose of the Group Study Rooms is to enrich and support academics by providing space for self-directed study groups.

 Group Study Rooms are open to Seattle University students, faculty, staff, and community members.

-Each Group Study Room has a corresponding kit of tech materials and supplies that can be checkout at the Circulation Desk on the 3rd floor of the Library.
+Each room has a corresponding kit of tech materials and supplies that can be checked out at the Circulation Desk on the 3rd floor of the Library.
 Whiteboard supplies are also available at the 2nd floor iDesk.